PerlmutterFellows/PerlmutterApp/README.md

 Our initial client in developing the app is [The Haven Project](https://havenproject.net/), an impactful organization started to address a gap in services to unaccompanied homeless young adults and surrounding communities.
 They provide direct service to more than 200 homeless unaccompanied youth ages 17-24 each year in their Drop-in Centers, with referrals to other youth serving organizations for hundreds more who don’t meet intake criteria.

 ## Hosting Services/Costs
 The Perlmutter App relies on a few services to function, which may incur costs.
 It is hosted on [Heroku](https://www.heroku.com/) and it uses [Twilio](https://www.twilio.com/) to provision and automate a phone number to call/text users from.
+You must provide a payment method to each of these services to use the Perlmutter App.

 Heroku is free by default, but can upgrade your app's performance with increased tiers.